elastic/search-ui/CONTRIBUTING.md

 option for this.

 1. Check out pr branch
-2. `npx lerna publish --canary`
+2. `npx lerna publish --canary` - Publishing with canary generates a unique new version number, publishes it to npm, then updates the `canary` tag in npm to point to that new version.
 3. In project you'll need to install all dependencies explicitly with the canary tag from npm:

    ```
    npm install --save @elastic/react-search-ui@canary @elastic/search-ui-app-search-connector@canary @elastic/react-search-ui-views@canary search-ui-views@canary
    ```

-Publishing with canary generates a unique new version number, publishes it to npm, then updates the `canary` tag in npm to point to that new version.
+4. To Deploy, simply push your changes to the `canary` branch, then visit "https://search-ui-canary.netlify.com/"

 ### Stable demos